magpylib/magpylib/docs/examples/examples_03_collections.md

 print(f"collections: {coll.collections}")
 ```

-These attributes are ordered lists.
 New additions are always added at the end.
 Add objects to an existing collection using these parameters, or the **`add`** method.

 ```{code-cell} ipython3